 SPSS File Specifications

-If you select the SPSS format, OpenClinica produces a package of files for use by the SPSS program.
-The files have been tested with the SPSS Windows software, version 20.
+When you select the SPSS format, OpenClinica generates a package of files for use in IBM SPSS.
+These files have been tested with SPSS for Windows, version 20.

 Although SPSS can read almost any ASCII file and deduce parameters for some of these variable attributes, any other attributes must be typed in by hand, which is tedious for large datasets.

-Instead of generating an ASCII format dataset file from OpenClinica for use with SPSS, select the OpenClinica SPSS Syntax file format (.sps) which, in association with the data file (.dat), automatically loads the data with the correct variable definitions and attributes into SPSS.
+Instead of using a generic ASCII dataset file, select the SPSS Syntax format (.sps).
+When used in conjunction with the associated .dat file, this format automatically loads the dataset into SPSS with the correct variable definitions and attributes applied.

 SPSS Data Definitions Cover Ten Main Properties for Any Variable: